LisandroDiMeo/Typewriter/README.md

 ```xml
 app:writerSpeed="fast or slow or normal"
 ```
-This, taken a linear interpolator, is the time wait to each character to show up.
+This, taken a linear interpolator, is the wait time to each character to show up.

 - Change the animation interpolator (which is linear by default) 📈:
-The only condition is that the function representing the interpolator has to be *monotonic* (e.g. **Acelerate Interpolator**).
 ```kotlin
       findViewById<Typewriter>(R.id.typewriter).animationInterpolator = AccelerateInterpolator()
 ```
+The only condition is that the function that the interpolator represents has to be *monotonic* (e.g. **Acelerate Interpolator**).

 ## Next Steps ☑️